Differentiated instruction

-Differentiated instruction and assessment, also known as differentiated learning or, in education, simply, differentiation, is a framework or philosophy for effective teaching that involves providing all students within their diverse classroom community of learners a range of different avenues for understanding new information (often in the same classroom) in terms of: acquiring content; processing, constructing, or making sense of ideas; and developing teaching materials and assessment measures so that all students within a classroom can learn effectively, regardless of differences in their ability.Differentiated instruction means using different tools, content, and due process in order to successfully reach all individuals.
-Differentiated instruction, according to Carol Ann Tomlinson, is the process of "ensuring that what a student learns, how he or she learns it, and how the student demonstrates what he or she has learned is a match for that student's readiness level, interests, and preferred mode of learning."
-According to Boelens et al. (2018), differentiation can be on two different levels: the administration level and the classroom level.
+Differentiated instruction and assessment, also known as differentiated learning or, in education, simply, differentiation, is a framework or philosophy for effective teaching that involves providing students different avenues for understanding new information in terms of acquiring content, processing, constructing, or making sense of ideas, and developing teaching materials and assessment measures so that students can learn effectively regardless of differences in their ability.

+Differentiated instruction means using different tools, content, and due process in order to successfully reach all individuals.
+According to Carol Ann Tomlinson, it is the process of "ensuring that what a student learns, how he or she learns it, and how the student demonstrates what he or she has learned is a match for that student's readiness level, interests, and preferred mode of learning."

+According to Boelens et al., differentiation can be on two different levels; the administration level and the classroom level.
 The administration level takes the socioeconomic status and gender of students into consideration.
 At the classroom level, differentiation revolves around content, processing, product, and effects.
-On the content level, teachers adapt what they are teaching to meet the needs of students.
-This can mean making content more challenging or simplified for students based on their levels.
+On the content level, teachers adapt what they are teaching to meet the needs of students, which can mean making content more challenging or simplified for students based on their levels.
 The process of learning can be differentiated as well.
-Teachers may choose to teach individually at a time, assign problems to small groups, partners or the whole group depending on the needs of the students.
-By differentiating product, teachers decide how students will present what they have learned.
+Teachers may choose to teach one student at a time, or assign problems to small groups, partners or the whole group depending on the needs of the students.
+By differentiating the product, teachers can decide how students present what they have learned.
 This may take the form of videos, graphic organizers, photo presentations, writing, and oral presentations.
-All these take place in a safe classroom environment where students feel respected and valued—effects.